northox/northox.github.io/about/index.md

 > [C6FC 629C C059 0C23 A3EA 424E B051 4D88 E186 890E](/keys/master.danny/)

-Make sure you use different sources to confirm the fingerprint, e.g. <a href="">twitter</a>, our <a href="">website</a>, in person (no it's not awkward, just inconvenient... that's what the web-of-trust is all about).
+Make sure you use different sources to confirm the fingerprint, e.g. [twitter](https://twitter.com/dfullerto/status/662502355569647617), in person (no it's not awkward, just inconvenient... that's what the web-of-trust is all about).

 #### Disclaimer